-A statue has been erected at Manchester Road.
-It's a bronze of an indian carrying his canoe.
+A statue has been erected at Manchester Road of a indian carrying his canoe.
 It's a monument to the original Portage Indian Trail which followed a section of the Cuyahoga Valley.
-This monument can be found at each terminus of the trail, the Cuyahoga and Tuscarawas.
+This monument can be found at each terminus of the Portage Trail, the Cuyahoga and Tuscarawas.

-You'll encounter some short punchy climbs here that will get your attenion.
-Along with the 5% grade in Akron, this represents the most overt climbing you'll do along the otherwise flat towpath trail.
-But here you will climb regardless of your direction of travel, while the Akron climb is entirely for those riding south!
+Further south you'll encounter some short punchy climbs.
+Along with the 5% grade in Akron, this likely represents the most overt climbing you'll do along the otherwise flat towpath trail.
+Here you will climb regardless of your direction of travel, while the Akron climb is only for those riding south.